List of The Lion King (franchise) characters: Zira

-Zira (voiced by Suzanne Pleshette in The Lion King II: Simba's Pride, Nika Futterman in The Lion Guard), meaning "hate" in Swahili, is the mother of Nuka, Kovu, and Vitani.
-She is Scar's most loyal follower, and plots to avenge Scar's death by forming the Outsiders.
+Zira (voiced by Suzanne Pleshette in The Lion King II: Simba's Pride; Nika Futterman in The Lion Guard), whose name means "hate" in Swahili, is the matriarch of Kovu's family and Scar's most loyal follower, who plots to avenge her superior's death by forming the Outsiders.
 She takes advantage of Kovu's friendship with Simba's daughter Kiara, as part of her plan to assassinate Simba.
 When this plan failed due to Kovu's love for Kiara, Zira resorts to an all-out war against Simba's pride.
-However, because of Kiara and Kovu's actions, Vitani and the other Outsiders realize that they'd rather join Simba's pride and turn against Zira who persists in her revenge.
+However, because of Kiara and Kovu's actions, Vitani and the other Outsiders realize that they would rather join Simba's pride and turn against Zira who persists in her revenge.
 Attempting to attack Simba, Zira is intercepted by Kiara and falls into a flash flood to her death, despite Kiara's attempt to rescue her.

-Zira makes an appearance in The Lion Guard alongside Kovu, Nuka, Vitani, and the rest of her pride in the episode "Lions of the Outlands".
-She tries to convince Kion that using the Roar of the Elders against her and the other Outsiders would cause him to lose it just as Scar did, and to side with his fellow lions.
+Zira makes an appearance in The Lion Guard alongside Kovu, Nuka, Vitani, and the rest of her pride in the episode "Lions of the Outlands", which takes place sometime after Kovu first met Kiara.
+She tries to convince Kiara's brother Kion that using the Roar of the Elders against her and the other Outsiders would cause him to lose it just as Scar did, and to side with his fellow lions.
 However, Kion is eventually able to see through her deceptions and drives her and the others off with the Roar.
-Years later, her death was mentioned by Kiara and Kovu when the Lion Guard returned and met Vitani's incarnation of the Lion Guard.
+In the show's final episode "Return To The Pride Lands", which takes place sometime after the Outsiders rejoined the Pridelanders, Zira's death was mentioned by Kiara and Kovu when the Lion Guard returned and met Vitani's incarnation of the Lion Guard.

-Zira was originally slated to be Scar's longtime mate, and all three of her children were also his.
-However, there were concerns about incest in the final product, so Zira and Scar's exact relationship was made purposefully unclear and Kovu's relationship to Scar was expressly removed.
+Kathleen Turner had originally been cast as Zira in The Lion King II: Simba's Pride before being replaced by Pleshette.
+Turner talked about the role and even sang a portion of her character's song (stating the film would be her singing debut) during an interview on The Rosie O'Donnell Show on March 10, 1998.

 Nuka

-Nuka (voiced by Andy Dick) is the eldest child of Zira and the older brother to Vitani and Kovu and is Kiara's brother-in-law.
+Nuka (voiced by Andy Dick) was Zira's eldest child, Vitani and Kovu's older brother and Kiara's brother-in-law.
 His name means "stink" in Swahili.
-Jealous of Zira's apparent favoritism for Kovu, Nuka often attempts to gain his mother's approval.
-During the Outsiders' ambush, Nuka attempts to kill Simba to prove himself to his mother but is crushed to death by the falling logs, though he finally gained the attention he longed for from his mother.
-Zira mourned her son's death and blamed Kovu for the incident.
-Early in the script, Nuka was the son of Scar, a large and cruel lion according to Kobler and his concepts.
-It is unclear if his relationship to Scar was also changed along with Zira and Kovu.
+Jealous of Zira's apparent favoritism for Kovu, Nuka often attempted to gain his mother's attention and approval.
+During the Outsiders' ambush, Nuka attempts to finally kill Simba himself to prove his worth, but was crushed to death by the falling logs, though he managed to gain the attention he longed for.
+A heartbroken Zira mourned her son's death and prayed to Scar to "watch over" him.
+She subsequently accused Kovu of causing Nuka's death, due to not carrying out the plan to kill Simba.

-In The Lion Guard, Nuka assisted his mother in a plot to take over Jasiri's territory.
+In The Lion Guard episode "Lions Of The Outlands", which takes place sometime after Kovu and Kiara first meet, Nuka assisted his mother in a plot to take over Jasiri's territory.